Updated 25 October 2021.

 Seriously though, you just put A LOT of food in the body.
 Your pancreas is working double time to release the insulin needed to reduce your blood glucose levels.
 Why not help it out?
 Take a walk.
 Grab a few others and take a 10-15-minute walk.
 Get the kids involved too!

 Movement helps promote digestion.
 This means you’ll have room for leftovers when you get home…if you should choose to do that.
-Just eat them mindfully J
+Just eat them mindfully 😎

 This won’t apply to everyone.
-If I’m being honest, it probably applies more so to the ladies.
+If I’m being honest, it probably applies more so to women.
 Realistically, we are the planners, preppers, and presenters.
 We may not do all the cooking but we work to make sure everything goes off without a hitch.

-When we add that to family and friends, heated debates, and political discussions…tensions rise!
+When we add that to family and friends, heated debates, and political discussions…stress rises!
 This is a great time to employ some de-stressing techniques.
 Here are 9 techniques you can easily employ throughout the day.

 Some that would be easy to add in?
 Listening to music while you prep.
 When things feel overwhelming, read a book or take a quick breather.
 Have a long shower before the chaos kicks off.